bootdotdev/blog/content/golang/top-golang-interview-questions.md

 ## 9. Are channels and maps safe for concurrent access?

-Channels are safe for concurrent access, for this reason they have blocking operations.
+Channels are safe for concurrent access, for this reason, they have blocking operations.
 Maps are unsafe for concurrent access and require a locking mechanism like a mutex to be safely used across goroutines.

 ## 10. How would you [sort](/golang/sorting-in-go-dont-reinvent-this-wheel/) a slice of custom structs?